Green governments: Results

-Figure \ref{fig: Comprehensive schools: students} shows that the SC method delivers an excellent quality of pre-treatment fits between BW and synthetic BW for students at comprehensive schools.
+Figure \ref{fig: Schools} shows that the SC method delivers an excellent pre-treatment fit for students at comprehensive schools.
 The gaps between students in BW and the synthetic BW after treatment are huge.
-The permutation inference procedure suggests that the gaps between students at comprehensive schools in BW and synthetic BW was the largest among the German states (center panel).
-The ratio of the post-intervention and the pre-intervention RMSPE is by far the largest in BW compared to the other German states (right panels).
-The permutation $p$-value is $1/14=0.07$ (the smallest possible $p$-value).
-These results suggest that the change of government caused a substantial extension of comprehensive schools, an effect based on introducing community schools.\footnote{The results for comprehensive schools are robust to standardizing the number of students by the overall population and by the total number of students in each state.
-Standardizing by the total number of students in each state is problematic because lower secondary and secondary schools have been reformed in some states; students attend primary school in Berlin and Brandenburg for six years, but for four years in the other German states.}
+The permutation inference procedure suggests that these gaps are the largest among the German states (center panel).
+The ratio of post- to pre-treatment RMSPE is by far the largest in BW compared to the other German states (right panel) and the implied permutation $p$-value is $1/14\approx 0.07$ (the smallest possible $p$-value).
+These results suggest that the change of government caused a substantial expansion of comprehensive schools, an effect based on introducing community schools.\footnote{The results for comprehensive schools are robust to standardizing the number of students by the overall population and by the total number of students in each state.}

-The quality of the pre-treatment fit for students at high schools is somewhat worse than the quality of the pre-treatment fit for students at comprehensive schools (see the left panel in Figure \ref{fig: High schools: students}).
-The results suggest that the Green government did not influence the number of students in high schools.\footnote{The Green government also implemented policies affecting tertiary education, and it would be interesting to examine outcomes such as expenditure for tertiary education \citep{bartscherer2017hochschulpolitik}.
-However, data on expenditure for tertiary education are currently only available until 2011.}
+The pre-treatment fit for students at high schools is somewhat worse than the pre-treatment fit for students at comprehensive schools.
+The results suggest that the Green government did not influence the number of students in high schools.

-German state governments enjoy cultural sovereignty and design cultural policies.
-The German constitution describes the allocation of rights and duties between the national, state, and local level.
-Article 30 of the German Constitution describes that the German states are responsible for all issues that are not designed by the national government.
-Cultural policies are a prime example.
-The German state governments are in charge of, for example, broadcasting services and the arts (including theatres, operas, exhibitions, etc.).